retailnext/node-radius/README.md

 node-radius supports reading both the VENDORATTR and the BEGIN-VENDOR/END-VENDOR style for defining VSAs. node-radius also supports reading the following attribute modifiers: has_tag, encrypt=1.

 Here are a few things that node-radius does not yet support:
 - non-standard VSAs (where type or length field for attributes are not one octet each)
 - decoding/encoding the following attribute types: date, ipv6addr, ifid, ipv6prefix, short.
 If it encounters a type it doesn't support, node-radius will return a raw Buffer when decoding, and expect a Buffer when encoding.
 - asynchronous interface for encoding/decoding (the only things that necessitate this are loading the dictionary files and generating the seed for the random 16 octet authenticator using openssl, both of which only happen once)
+- Tunnel-Password encryption/decryption (and any other encryption types other than that defined by RFC2865 for User-Password

 But on the plus-side, unlike many other RADIUS libraries, node-radius supports encrypting/decrypting passwords longer than 16 bytes!